jrummell/GhostToGitHubPagesConverter/README.md

 ## Requirements

-This is a dotnet core console application, so you'll need the latest dotnet core [3.x sdk](https://www.microsoft.com/net/download).
+This is a dotnet core console application, so you'll need the latest dotnet core [3.x sdk](https://www.microsoft.com/net/download) to build.
+Neiter the sdk or runtime is required to run the app.

 ## Build